 If you’re looking for more ways to do that…

 - Add stories to every stage of the employee experience.
 Here are 25 additional employer brand storytelling ideas.

 - Measure your success.
 To find out if your content is working, determine the metrics you’d like to track (e.g., number of applicants, quality hires, turnover).
 These insights can help you identify what resonates most with the people you’re trying to reach.

 - Nurture your culture.
 To build a strong brand, you need to align every aspect of your culture to your Brand Heart.
 Here’s how to do it.

 - Learn about your strengths and weaknesses.
-Conduct a brand audit to make sure the employer your brand you’re representing is what your employees are experiencing.
+Conduct a brand audit to make sure your employer branding strategy reflects what your employees are experiencing.